 You will need enough spending money for an evening ashore (shopping, drinks, souvenirs), and for the crew gratuity (15% is customary).
 The local currency is the Bahamian dollar, which is equivalent to the U.S. dollar and are interchangeable.
 If you have U.S. dollars it is not necessary to exchange currency.
 You can charge your specialty classes and crew gratuity to your cabin account.
 Cat Ppalu accepts VISA, MasterCard and Discover.

-Yes, with at least 5 days’ notice.
+Yes, with at least 7 days’ notice.
 Click here to arrange online or call our office.
+If your departure date does not appear in the date drop down box, the deadline has passed.
+In this case, taxis are readily available at the airport.

 NAS is the airport code for Nassau’s Lynden Pindling International Airport.
 All the major carriers fly into Nassau, most of them with very competitive fares.